ambassify/jwplayer-skin/README.md

 Fullscreen
 ----------
-I remove the fullscreen button in the skin by removing the following lines in the elements part of the skin XML:
+I removed the fullscreen button in the skin by removing the following lines in the elements part of the skin XML:

 	<element name="fullscreenButton" src="fullscreenButton.png" />
 	<element name="fullscreenButtonOver" src="fullscreenButtonOver.png" />

-I removed this because there seems to be some problems with some versions of flash player and fullscreen.
+I removed this because there seem to be some problems with some versions of flash player and fullscreen.

 Todo
 ----